Discofunk/BlueGoat.MongoDBUtils/README.md

 # BlueGoat Mongo Utils

-This .NET Tool allows for development time management of a MongoDB database including:
+This .NET Tool provides some utilities that can be useful during a project's development phase when working with MongoDB and can do the following:

 - Dropping a DB
 - Checking the health of a DB